mozilla-bteam/bmo/README.rst

   The global namespace for the memcached servers.

 BMO_memcached_servers
-  A list of memcached servers (ip addresses or host names).
+  A list of memcached servers (IP addresses or host names).
 Can be empty.

 BMO_shadowdb
   The database name of the read-only database.

 BMO_shadowdbhost
-  The hotname or ip address of the read-only database.
+  The hotname or IP address of the read-only database.

 BMO_shadowdbport
    The port of the read-only database.

 BMO_setrlimit
-    This is a json object and can set any limit described in https://metacpan.org/pod/BSD::Resource.
+    This is a JSON object and can set any limit described in https://metacpan.org/pod/BSD::Resource.
     Typically it used for setting RLIMIT_AS, and the default value is ``{ "RLIMIT_AS": 2000000000 }``.

 BMO_size_limit